one-d-wide/netlink-bindings/README.md

 Similarly, under the hood, receiving a reply yields an attribute decoder.
-The decoder itself is just a wrapper on a slice, therefore it can be cheaply cloned, copying it's frame.
+The decoder itself is just a wrapper on a slice, therefore it can be cheaply cloned, copying its frame.
 The low-level interface is based on iterators, with nicer helper functions on top.

 ```rust,should_panic